comp426-2022-spring/a99-rigel/README.md

 ## API Endpoints

 To take a look at our API documentation, [click here](https://github.com/comp426-2022-spring/a99-rigel/blob/main/docs/api-endpoints.md).
+Our route endpoint is ```http://HOST/```

 ## Database Schema